dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 - The ``MyObject`` class provides a constructor that takes a ``ByteBuffer`` as the sole argument.
-This is important as it allows the object to use final fields, making the class immutable.
+This is important as it allows the object to use final fields, allowing the class to be immutable.

 - The constructor skips the first two bytes which contain the type code.